salernoelia/osc_shoot/readme.md

-# Simple shooting game, which uses the Gyro data to determine the direction
+# OSC Shoot
 ---

+Simple shooting game, which uses the Gyro data to determine the direction

 ```bash
 npm install